symphony-of-empires/symphony-of-empires/README.md

 wget http://mirrors.kernel.org/ubuntu/pool/universe/l/lua5.4/liblua5.4-dev_5.4.0-2_amd64.deb
 sudo dpkg -i liblua5.4-dev_5.4.0-2_amd64.deb
 ```
-Alternatively, you can call `cmake` with the flag `-Dlua53:BOOL=ON` to compile with Lua 5.3 instead.
+Alternatively, you can call `cmake` with the flag `-Dlua54:BOOL=ON` to compile with Lua 5.4 - since 5.3 is used by default.

 The project can also be built using clang.